Could Humans Colonize A Planet With Stronger Gravity?

 With many descriptions of these planets including words like “super-Earth”, it’s hard not to wonder if the gravity is also ‘super’ and how habitable these planets could be for us.

 What Is A Super-Earth?

 Super-Earth planets are planets with more mass than our own, but less than that of a gas giant.
-A planet becomes a gas giant when it has 10x Earth’s mass, or more.
-However, don’t let the name fool you.
-A super-Earth planet could very easily be a gas planet too, and are generally thought to be “gas dwarf planets” the closer their mass gets to the 10x gas giant threshold.
+Astronomers classify a gas giant as a planet with at least 10x Earth’s mass.
+Don’t let the name fool you, however.
+A super-Earth planet could very easily be a gas planet too.
+These smaller gas planets are referred to as “gas dwarf planets” and are thought to be more common the closer a planet is to the 10x gas giant threshold.

-A ‘rocky’ super-Earth planet is one that has a solid surface, like Earth, but has a larger mass and/or radius.
-These types of planets are interesting to astronomers because if they lie within their stars Goldilocks zone, there is a greater chance they could be habitable.
+A rocky super-Earth planet is one that has a solid surface, like Earth, but has a larger mass and/or radius.
+These types of planets are incredibly interesting to astronomers because if they lie within their stars Goldilocks zone, the greater the chance is that they could be habitable.

 What About Gravity?

 It’s a tricky question because planets that are larger than Earth in size may not be as dense.
 If a planet is less dense, it will result in a weaker gravitational pull on the surface.

 This means that a planet with twice the radius (size) of Earth, yet similar in density (mass), would only have twice as strong gravity at its surface compared to Earth, despite having 8x Earth’s total mass.